-In the case of an accidental discharge (of any petroleum product, hazardous waste, hazardous and/or toxic chemical, product, or pollutants regulated by this Ordinance or a permit/document issued under this Ordinance) into the sanitary sewer system, the storm sewer system, or the surface waters (creek, stream, etc.), it is the responsibility of the user to immediately telephone and notify the Fire Department using the 911 system.
-The notification shall include location of discharge, type of product or waste, volume, corrective actions planned and the identity of the caller.
+In the case of an accidental discharge (of any petroleum product, hazardous waste, hazardous and/or toxic chemical, product, or pollutants regulated by this Ordinance or a permit/document issued under this Ordinance) into the sanitary sewer system, the storm sewer system, or the surface waters (creek, stream, etc.), it is the responsibility of the user to immediately telephone and notify the Fire Department using the 911 systemappropriate entities, in particular the POTW or IWS in the case of an accidental discharge to the Greensboro sanitary sewer system.
+The notification shall include location of discharge, type of product or waste, volume, corrective actions planned, and the identity of the facility and the caller.